caltechlibrary/iga/README.md

       workflow_dispatch:
         inputs:
           release_tag:
-            description: The release tag (empty = latest):
+            description: The release tag (empty = latest)
           parent_record:
-            description: ID of parent record (for versioning):
+            description: ID of parent record (for versioning)
           community:
-            description: Name of InvenioRDM community (if any):
+            description: Name of InvenioRDM community (if any)
           draft:
             description: Mark the record as a draft
             type: boolean